zhinst/laboneq-applications/examples/guide-building-blocks.md

 qop.QUBIT_TYPES
 ```

-The `BASE_OPS` is an implementation detail -- they contain the original defintions of the quantum operations.
+The `BASE_OPS` is an implementation detail -- they contain the original definitions of the quantum operations.
 We will ignore it for now except to mention that individual quantum operations can be overridden with alternative implementations if required.

 The remainder of the items in the list are the quantum operations themselves.